 Louis H. Voss was active in Brooklyn municipal architecture in the early 20th century.
 A graduate of Pratt Institute, Voss had a partnership with P. J. Lauritzen starting the in the 1890s.
 Voss is credited with the design of two public baths in Brooklyn as well at least one police precinct.

-Founded as Holy Angels parish in 1854, this was the first German national parish in Queens County.
+Blessed Virgin Mary Help of Christians parish was founded as Holy Angels parish in 1854, and was the first German national parish in Queens County.
 The parish was later named St. Mary's, then St. Mary's Winfield and is now known as Blessed Virgin Mary Help of Christians.
 Until 1949, this area of Woodside was called Winfield.